 Their professional reputation grew so quickly that they were personally invited by the International Gem & Jewelry Show founder, Herbert A. Duke, to demonstrate silversmithing at the first International Gem and Jewelry Show in Dallas in November, 1977.

 Among the thousands of commissioned works they have produced for clients throughout the world are five commemorative crowns for the International Gem & Jewelry Show.
 The “Lone Star Tiara” (on permanent display in the Witte Museum in San Antonio) has been used to crown the Fiesta Queen in San Antonio.
 The “Crown of Charlemagne” and the “Crown of Napoleon” were featured on separate covers of Lapidary Journal, (May, 1983 and March, 1985).
 They also fabricated a silver sculpture commissioned by the University of Texas Alumni association which was presented by Gov. Mark White to the University of Texas at its centennial celebration.

-Today they continue to produce jewelry of sterling silver, gold and platinum using lost wax casting and a variety of fabrication techniques, including: granulation, reticulation, and mokume gane.
+Today they continue to produce jewelry of sterling silver, gold and platinum using lost wax casting and a variety of fabrication techniques, including: granulation, reticulation, mokume gane and keum boo.
 A single piece may feature ancient coins, pottery shards or Roman glass, accented with gemstones, fossils and natural mineral specimens.
 They’ve won many awards in shows throughout the Southwest with their innovative designs which combine Classical, Celtic and Egyptian elements in a contemporary setting.
 Dan especially enjoys carving gemstones as large as possible, which he calls his “Megalithic Jewelry” and working with fossils in his “Jurassic Classics.”